by Scott Mehl

 January 30, 1993 – Death of Queen Alexandra of Yugoslavia

-Queen Alexandra of Yugoslavia was born March 21 1921 in Athens, the daughter of the late King Alexander of Greece and Aspasia Manos.
-Her grandfather, King Constantine I returned to the throne following the death of King Alexander, and deemed his son’s reign to be simply a regency and therefore invalidating Alexander’s marriage.
-This left Alexandra considered to be illegitimate.
+Queen Alexandra of Yugoslavia was born March 21, 1921, in Athens, the daughter of the late King Alexander of Greece and Aspasia Manos.
+Her grandfather, King Constantine I returned to the throne following the death of King Alexander and deemed his son’s reign to be simply a regency and therefore invalidating Alexander’s marriage.
+Alexandra was then considered to be illegitimate.
 However, the following year, thanks to the effort of Alexander’s mother, Queen Sophia, a law was passed allowing the King to recognize the validity of the marriage.
 In September 1922, King Constantine did just that, making Alexandra legitimate again, and making her HRH Princess Alexandra of Greece and Denmark.
 However, she remained without any succession rights to the Greek throne.

 The following year a coup brought about the abdication of King Constantine I and the exile of the Greek royal family.
 Alexandra and her mother were permitted to remain in Greece and did so until 1924 when they settled in Florence with the dowager Queen Sophia.
 During this time in Florence, Alexandra spent time with many of her Greek relatives, including two of her first cousins, Prince Michael of Greece and Prince Philip, now the Duke of Edinburgh.